-A. In the event an Operator is no longer willing or able to operate within the City, the Operator must provide the City with written notice of a specific termination date, at least 45 days in advance of it ceasing operations in the City.
+- A. In the event an Operator is no longer willing or able to operate within the City, the Operator must provide the City with written notice of a specific termination date, at least 45 days in advance of it ceasing operations in the City. - B. Once the Operator ceases operations, it must immediately surrender its permits to the City, and remove all of its devices and associated equipment from the public right-of-way and private properties immediately.